 We store your data for as long as is needed for the respective purpose of processing.
 Please note that many retention periods exist requiring that data continues to be stored.
 This particularly relates to retention obligations under commercial or fiscal law (such as the Commercial Code (Handelsgesetzbuch, HGB), General Fiscal Law (Abgabenordnung, AbgO), etc.).
 Unless there are further-reaching retention obligations, the data will be routinely erased once the relevant purpose has been fulfilled.

-In addition, we may retain data if you have provided your authorisation for us to do so, or if legal disputes arise within the statutory limitation period and we use pieces of evidence that become subject to legal limitation periods, which may be up to thirty years; the regular limitation period is three years.
+In addition, we may retain data if you have provided your authorisation for us to do so, or if legal disputes arise within the statutory limitation period and we use pieces of evidence that become subject to legal limitation periods, which may be up to thirty years; the regular limitation period is six years.

 Secure transfer of your data